Harry S. Truman: 1948 election

 Within two weeks of the 1948 convention Truman issued Executive Order 9981, ending racial discrimination in the Armed Services, and Executive Order 9980 to end discrimination in federal agencies.
 Truman took a considerable political risk in backing civil rights, and many seasoned Democrats were concerned the loss of Dixiecrat support might seriously weaken the party.
 South Carolina Governor Strom Thurmond, a segregationist, declared his candidacy for the presidency on a Dixiecrat ticket and led a full-scale revolt of Southern "states' rights" proponents.
 This rebellion on the right was matched by one on the left, led by Wallace on the Progressive Party ticket.
 The Democratic Party was splitting three ways and victory in November seemed unlikely.
 For his running mate, Truman accepted Kentucky Senator Alben W. Barkley, though he really wanted Justice William O. Douglas, who turned down the nomination.

 Truman's political advisors described the political scene as "one unholy, confusing cacophony."
-They told Truman to speak directly to the people, in a personal way.
+They told Truman to speak to the people in a personal way.
 Campaign manager William J. Bray said Truman took this advice, and spoke personally and passionately, sometimes even setting aside his notes to talk to Americans "of everything that is in my heart and soul."

 The campaign was a 21928 mi presidential odyssey.
 In a personal appeal to the nation, Truman crisscrossed the United States by train; his "whistle stop" speeches from the rear platform of the presidential car, Ferdinand Magellan, came to represent his campaign.
 His combative appearances captured the popular imagination and drew huge crowds.
 Six stops in Michigan drew a combined half-million people; a full million turned out for a New York City ticker-tape parade.

 Truman was so widely expected to lose the 1948 election that the Chicago Tribune printed early editions with this erroneous headline before final voting results were known.

 The large crowds at Truman's whistle-stop events were an important sign of a change in momentum in the campaign, but this shift went virtually unnoticed by the national press corps.
 It continued reporting Republican Thomas Dewey's apparent impending victory as a certainty.
 The three major polling organizations stopped polling well before the November 2 election date—Roper in September, and Crossley and Gallup in October—thus failing to measure the period when Truman appears to have surged past Dewey.

 In the end, Truman held his progressive Midwestern base, won most of the Southern states despite the civil rights plank, and squeaked through with narrow victories in a few critical states, notably Ohio, California, and Illinois.
 The final tally showed the president had secured 303 electoral votes, Dewey 189, and Thurmond only 39.
 Henry Wallace got none.
 The defining image of the campaign came after Election Day, when an ecstatic Truman held aloft the erroneous front page of the Chicago Tribune with a huge headline proclaiming "Dewey Defeats Truman."

-Full elected term (1949–1953)
+Second term (1949–1953)

 Truman's second inauguration on January 20, 1949, was the first ever televised nationally.